It’s that time of the year again when we struggle with this simple, yet annoying problem: renting a car in Portugal!

 For those who are not living in the Algarve, this is a cultural reference.
 This is referring to a English radio station in Algarve – Kiss FM.
 Kiss FM is the “English speaking station” and in the mornings they have this really cool show about funny and strange facts from around the world.
 In the show they have a very catchy song that goes like that:

-Back to the renting a car in Portugal in 2022 subject.
+Back to the renting a car in Portugal subject.
 So with this in mind, that we are taking for fools, and there are so many other firms out there much cheaper, I started an internet crusade of checking all the car renting companies recommended by people on the Facebook groups.
 I find that if you are new to a place (like we are in Portugal) and you need something, the shorter route is to go on a Facebook group and just ask for a recommendation.

 The companies that are most recommended in Algarve for renting a car, and I mean recommended over and over again by so many people over the years are: Luz Car (where we actually asked an offer, see below) and Zest.